Batch predictions

 • Protection against overloading your prediction servers with the option to control the concurrency level for scoring.

-• Passthrough Columns are supported to correlate scored data with source data.
+• Passthrough columns are supported to correlate scored data with source data.

 Make batch predictions with a deployment